CalliStef/Callista-Lucia/docs/navigation-structure.md

 ---
 layout: default
-title: Figma Community Files and Plugins
+title: Figma Community Files & Plugins
 nav_order: 5
 ---

-# AImplementing Figma Community Files and Plugins
+# Implementing Figma Community Files & Plugins
 {: .no_toc }

 Figma has a very convenient feature that allows its users to download other programs and files that can add even more customized content and functions to our project.
 We will be adding a Plugin called **Iconify** along with a file containing illustrations we can use made by another user on Figma.